dfelinto/blender-manual/manual/addons/import_export/mesh_atomic.rst

 panel can be used, see the next Section.

-.. hint:: **Converting All Atoms of an Instancing Vertice Structure to Real Independent Objects**
+.. hint:: **Converting All Atoms of an Instancing Vertex Structure to Real Independent Objects**

    Do the following: Select the atomic structures with the mouse and use :ref:`bpy.ops.object.duplicates_make_real`.
    With this, you produce real independent objects!
-   In the Outliner, delete the remaining instancing vertice structures, named like "Carbon", "Hydrogen", etc.
+   In the Outliner, delete the remaining instancing vertex structures, named like "Carbon", "Hydrogen", etc.

    Note that if the structures represent many hundreds and thousands of atoms, Blender can be become quite slow: at once, all these new atoms are represented as individual ball objects and Blender has to deal with all of them in several ways.
-As mentioned above, for each instancing vertice structure, there is only *one representative ball object*!
+As mentioned above, for each instancing vertex structure, there is only *one representative ball object*!